Mauricio Garcia: What we know about the Texas mall gunman who killed eight

 “He was such a beautiful soul,” she wrote.
 “I was so proud of him and so glad I got to see him 2 weeks ago.”

-Aishwarya Thatikonda, an engineer who moved to the US from India, was also killed in the attack.
+Aishwarya Thatikonda, a 26-year-old engineer who moved to the US from India, was also killed in the attack.

 Thatikonda was shopping with a friend at the mall when she was shot and killed by the gunman, a family representative told WFAA.